stas-g/jekyll-now/about.md

 ## Where ?

 The DIL, is an incredibly stimulating  multi-discipline organisation and as such I am extremely lucky to work with experts in encompassing Immunology, Experimental Medicine and Biostatistics.
-It gets better, however, as we are situated within the CIMR on the Cambridge Biomedicine Campus, which itself is close to the [MRC BSU](http://www.mrc-bsu.cam.ac.uk/), [WTSI](http://www.sanger.ac.uk/), [EBI](http://www.ebi.ac.uk),[Babraham Institute](http://www.babraham.ac.uk/) with whom I currently collaborate.
+It gets better, however, as we are situated within the CIMR on the Cambridge Biomedicine Campus, which itself is close to the [MRC BSU](http://www.mrc-bsu.cam.ac.uk/), [WTSI](http://www.sanger.ac.uk/),  [EBI](http://www.ebi.ac.uk) and [Babraham Institute](http://www.babraham.ac.uk/) with whom I currently collaborate.

 ## Why ?